manticoresoftware/manticoresearch/manual/Creating_an_index/Data_types.md

 <!-- example working with indexed only  -->

-This behavior can overridden by explicitly specifying that the text is only indexed.
+This behavior can be overridden by explicitly specifying that the text is only indexed.

 <!-- intro -->
 ##### SQL: